-The utilization of pulsed slot jets in crossflow is, however, barely investigated for heat transfer purposes.
-The majority of the scientific contributions in the literature focus on mixing enhancement and skin-friction drag reduction.
-It is worth mentioning the recent work by \citet{zhou2020artificial} exploring genetic programming control to maximize the mixing on a turbulent jet, and the contribution by \citet{cheng2021skin} that combines several slot jets aligned with the freestream to promote skin-friction reduction in a turbulent boundary layer.
+Still, the majority of the scientific contributions in the literature focus on mixing enhancement and skin-friction drag reduction.
+It is worth mentioning the recent work by \citet{zhou2020artificial} exploring genetic programming control to maximise the mixing on a turbulent jet, and the contribution by \citet{cheng2021skin} that combines several slot jets aligned with the freestream to promote skin-friction reduction in a turbulent boundary layer.
 Nonetheless, since convective heat transfer in turbulent flows is dominated by bulk mixing, one could apply the knowledge on mixing enhancement for heat transfer.

 To the authors' best knowledge, the performance of pulsed slot jets in crossflow as control devices to enhance convective heat transfer in wall-bounded turbulent flows is still an unexplored field.
-In this work, we investigate the convective heat transfer features of a spanwise pulsed slot jet in crossflow in an open-loop arrangement, i.e. the actuation laws are prescribed and independent of the state of the flow.
+In this work, we investigate the convective heat transfer features of a pulsed spanwise slot jet in crossflow in an open-loop arrangement, i.e. the actuation laws are prescribed and independent of the state of the flow.
 A parametric study on two actuation features is carried out: pulsation frequency and duty cycle, i.e. the fraction of time the pulsed jet is ejecting flow between two consecutive pulses.
 The analysis focuses on describing the effect of both parameters on the wall heat-flux distribution, assessing the extension of the affected area, the absolute performance, and the optimal control strategy within the considered parametric space.
 A discussion decoupling the contributions of frequency and duty cycle to the heat transfer enhancement is provided based on an \textit{ad hoc} model.

 The present article is structured as follows.
 Section \ref{s:Methodology} defines the experimental apparatus and the measurement techniques employed for the study.
-Results are collected and described in Section \ref{s:Results} while the interpretation of the achieved model decoupling the effect of each actuation parameter is discussed in Section~\ref{s:enhanment_model}.
+Heat-transfer results are collected and described in Section \ref{s:Results} while the discussion of the flow field is provided in Section~\ref{s:pivresults}.
 Ultimately, the conclusions of the study are drawn in Section \ref{s:Conclusions}.